infoscout/weighted-levenshtein/README.rst

 - The costs parameters only accept numpy arrays, since the underlying Cython implementation relies on this for fast lookups.
 The numpy arrays are indexed using the ``ord()`` value of the characters.
 Thus, only the first 128 ASCII letters are accepted, and ``dict`` and ``list`` are not accepted.
 Consequently, the strings must be strictly ``str`` objects, not ``unicode``.

-- This library was built with only Python 2 in mind.
-Python 3 compatibility is untested.
+- This library is compatible with both Python 2 and Python 3 (tested on versions 2.7 and 3.6).